Bucks County Short Fiction Contest

-All post-high-school adults who are residents of Bucks County, PA, are eligible.
+All adults who are residents of Bucks County, PA, are eligible.
 Full- and part-time employees of Bucks County Community College are not eligible.

 - Each entrant may submit one original short story.
 Stories must be previously unpublished, including in online blogs or publications.

 - Please place the title of the story, (or an abbreviated version of the title), in the upper right-hand corner of each page of the story.
 Do not place your name or address on any pages of the manuscript.

 - Stories should be typed, with one-inch margins, double-spaced, in Times New Roman font size 12.
-Please, no fancy, large, or tiny fonts.
-Black ink only.
-No illustrations of any sort.
-Entries that do not follow these rules will be disqualified.
+Stories may be up to 18 double-spaced pages.

 - Please fill out the Entry Form completely.

-Winner will be notified by the Director of the Bucks Short Fiction Contest by email.
+Winner will be notified by the director of the Bucks Short Fiction Contest within two weeks after the deadline.
 All contestants will be notified shortly thereafter, using the email address provided.

 - First place: $200 Honorarium